LitGrey-Technologies/Optician-Dynamics/readme.md

 - Receivables
 - Accounting with Ledgers and Trial Balance Sheet
 - Live Stock management
-- In hand Cash report
+- Cash In Hand report
 - End of Day report
 - Barcode generation and Printing
 - Supplier Profile with payable balance